Caring for Your Brachycephalic Dog

 Caring For Your Brachycephalic Dog : Why Our Specialised Care Matters

-At Vets of Geelong, we are known as the brachycephalic clinic of choice in the Geelong region.
-Many local pet owners trust us with their French Bulldogs, Pugs, Bulldogs, and other flat-faced breeds because of our specialist approach to their care.
+At Vets of Geelong, we are known as the brachycephalic clinic of choice in Geelong—specifically in the Highton, Geelong West and Lara regions.
+Many local pet owners trust us with their French Bulldogs, Pugs, Bulldogs, and other flat-faced breeds because of our specialised approach to their care.
 Brachycephalic dogs require extra attention—especially when undergoing anaesthesia—and that’s exactly what we provide.

 Brachycephalic (pronounced brack-ee-sef-al-ik) dogs are breeds with short noses and flat faces.
 While they have a unique charm, their facial structure can make breathing, exercising, and even sleeping more difficult.
 Some of the most common brachycephalic breeds include: